 Can I Earn My Ministry Degree Online?

 Gaining a ministry degree online works in much the same way as pursuing a ministry degree through traditional campus classes or programs.
 The same rules apply for choosing a ministry degree online as well.
 Careers in ministry can definitely start with an online ministry degree program, so applicants should not worry that choosing a ministry degree online will lessen their chances or mess up their goals.
-An online degree completion program can take as little as two years.
+An online degree completion program can take as little as two years if you’re working full-time, and a little longer studying part-time.

 This all applies to other types of ministry degrees as well.
 Applicants can just as easily pursue a biblical studies degree online or an online theology degree Catholic denominations will accept.
 Just as with brick and mortar programs, applicants must vet the online schools and check their status.